-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 9. Understanding your LinkedIn analytics

 No optimization guide is worth its weight without showing the results in terms of cold, hard numbers.

-That’s why I was sure to test all of the LinkedIn best practices I encountered, as well as any optimization hacks I came up with on my own.
+That's why I was sure to test all of the LinkedIn best practices I encountered and any optimization hacks I came up with on my own.

-I recommend that marketers and business owners do the same, as LinkedIn optimization is still not cut-and-dry.
-The success of your LinkedIn strategy also depends on what works best for your target audience.
+I recommend marketers and business owners do the same, as LinkedIn optimization is still not cut-and-dry.

+The success of your LinkedIn strategy depends on what works best for your target audience.

-Profile views, connections and search appearances
+Post impressions, profile views, total followers and search appearances

-LinkedIn offers you rather limited (but enough) data to see how your profile is performing.
+LinkedIn offers you helpful data to see how your profile is performing.
+You can see:

-You can see how many people have viewed your profile, how many have viewed your posts, how many people you have connected with, and how often you have appeared in the search results.

 You can also see who has viewed your profile (unless they have a protected account) and examine trends over time.

-Since implementing my own LinkedIn SEO strategy in January, I saw a 173% increase in profile views over the course of 30 days.
+Since implementing my LinkedIn SEO strategy, I saw a 173% increase in profile views over 30 days.

-Post March 26, my average number of profile views has been around 50 per day.
-That is with very little posting or engaging on LinkedIn (roughly 1-3 times per day).
+A month later, my average number of profile views has been around 160 per day (following a sharp uptick when I posted more consistently in March).
+That is with very little posting or engaging on LinkedIn (roughly 1-3 times daily).

-I have also grown my number of connections from 325 to 900-plus in 90 days, and have generated at least 10 qualified leads in that time (without outreach).
+I have also grown my connections from 325 to 7,464, generating dozens of qualified leads every month.

-These results have come from a process of near constant testing.
-I have told others to implement micro-optimizations and analyze their LinkedIn analytics to see what is working and what isn’t.
+These results have come from a process of near-constant testing.
+I have told others to implement micro-optimizations and analyze their LinkedIn analytics to see what is working and what isn't.

 Track your conversions